-- Doing any of the following will exhaust the battery faster: - · Pressing the shutter button halfway for a prolonged period. - · Activating the AF frequently without taking a picture. - · Using Image Stabilizer. - · Using the Wi-Fi function or Bluetooth function. - · Using the screen frequently. - The number of available shots may decrease depending on the actual shooting conditions. - Lens operations are powered by the camera's battery.
-Certain lenses may exhaust the battery faster than others. - See [♥: Battery info.] to check the battery status (♥). - In low ambient temperatures, shooting may not be possible even with a sufficient battery level.
+- Doing any of the following will exhaust the battery faster: - · Pressing the shutter button halfway for a prolonged period. - Activating the AF frequently without taking a picture. - · Using Image Stabilizer. - · Using the Wi-Fi function or Bluetooth function. - · Using the screen frequently. - · Using accessories compatible with the multi-function shoe. - The number of available shots may decrease depending on the actual shooting conditions. - Lens operations are powered by the camera's battery.
+Certain lenses may exhaust the battery faster than others. - See [♥: Battery info.] to check the battery status (๗). - In low ambient temperatures, shooting may not be possible even with a sufficient battery level.